justin-bardwell/Kaggle-RSNA-MICCAI/README.md

 And then go to the link provided in the output of the above code block and copy the authorisation code.
 ![image](https://user-images.githubusercontent.com/80082879/129331692-1372fec3-1b2b-4932-8af4-9b646320f556.png)

-You should now be able to see the files in the shared drive in the Files sidebar.
+You should now be able to see the files in the shared drive in the Files sidebar. <br />
 ![image](https://user-images.githubusercontent.com/80082879/129332029-f913e66a-a6b9-4643-83e5-4c09c3e59d48.png)